Who and What We Fund

 We would like to fund organisations and groups that focus on:

-Community: organisations that place communities at the centre of their work and aim to build resilience within communities to tackle issues associated with poverty or trauma
+• Community: organisations that place communities at the centre of their work and aim to build resilience within communities to tackle issues associated with poverty and associated trauma.

-Collaboration: organisations that work with others to deliver services or to change how services are delivered for people facing poverty, trauma or both.
+• Collaboration: organisations that work with others to deliver services or to change how services are delivered for people facing poverty and associated trauma.